 160over90 flew out a team to campus for multiple meetings that consisted of storyboarding, treatment decks, throwing out adjectives until they flooded whiteboards to overflowing.
 We analyzed other brands that had pieces of messaging or images that seemed to align with the narrative the college wanted to tell.
 They created prototype websites, mocked up virtual airstream travel trailers to be used at recruiting fairs, mapped out style guides with fonts, colors, lighting and locations that all would help to define the key points of any story– who, what, where, when, and why.

 After nearly four years with the college producing photo, video, and written copy, I can say that they are still defining and refining the story of who they are, what they do, who they serve, and what your life as a student or employee will be like.

 That’s where the next post will begin– building off of the experience and techniques of working with an international agency and higher education marketing team and applying their methods to my own clients.
-I will never claim to be an expert in marketing or branding, but I’ve learned a thing or two along my journey that can help each client create powerful images and video as they build out their own start-ups, re-envision their brand, and as they add chapter after chapter to their own narrative.
+I will never claim to be an expert in marketing or branding, but I’ve learned a thing or two along my journey that can help each client create powerful images and video as they build out their own start-ups, re-envision their brand, and add chapter after chapter to their own brand narrative.